Framer Review 2026: AI Website Builder Guide

 Choose Webflow if: You need a robust CMS with nested collections and complex content relationships.
 You plan to add e-commerce.
 You are comfortable with CSS concepts and want granular control over the box model.
 You need a more mature ecosystem with more third-party integrations.

-For most marketing sites, landing pages, and portfolio sites in 2026, Framer is the faster path to a polished result.
-For content-heavy sites, membership platforms, or e-commerce, Webflow's deeper feature set wins.
+For marketing sites, landing pages, and portfolio sites, Framer may be the simpler design-led path.
+For content-heavy sites, membership platforms, or e-commerce, compare Webflow's current CMS, memberships, commerce, and integration options before choosing.

 Framer vs Squarespace: Design Quality Compared